florin-vasiliu/Houston-Crime-Analysis/README.md

 Feature analysis:

 - House rental/purchase prices (zillow.com)
-- Belair, West University note included in the dataset
+- Bellaire, West University not included in the dataset
 - Lighting
 - Distance from police stations
 - Period of the year (monthly)
 - Rainfall
-- Demografics (consus.gov)
+- Demographics (census.gov)